Bass River, Nova Scotia: History

+Geography

 Bass River is located along an approximate 4 km stretch of Cobequid Bay north shoreline, from the bordering communities of Upper Economy to the west, Porta(u)pique to the east, and Castlereagh in the Cobequid Hills to the north.
 The community is centred at approximately 45°24' North, 63°46' West.
 Most of its residents live along or just off of the Trunk 2, the Glooscap Trail.
 Bass River's jurisdiction is thought locally to extend north from the bay approximately 5 km to include Upper Bass River and Hoeg(')s Corner, east to incorporate Little Bass River (which includes the areas Edgewood and Saint's Rest), and south to include Birch Hill and King's Rest.

-Population
+Demographics

 Bass River has a population of approximately 300 permanent residents.
-The number of residents increases in summertime by 20 to 40 per cent with the influx of those with cottages in the area.
+The number of residents increases in summertime by 20 to 40 percent with the influx of those with cottages in the area.

 The region suffers from out-migration.
 More than half of those who grow up in Bass River leave the area to live, with Halifax, Ontario, Alberta and its petroleum products industry, British Columbia, and the Canadian Forces being common destinations.

-Name

-The community is named after the small river, Bass River, which runs south from its source in the Cobequid Hills at Upper Bass River, through the village centre, and out to Cobequid Bay.

-Industrial heyday

-At its height, economic activity in the village of Bass River was centred on wooden furniture production, wooden ship-building, and timber export.
-The furniture manufacturer Dominion Chair Company employed 40 to 70 workers at any one time from the late 19th century to February 1989, when fire destroyed most of the company's operating facilities.
-Shipbuilding took place in two locales, at Saint's Rest, site of the (no longer in use) village lighthouse, with the building of the brig 'Jos.
-Howe' in 1867, and between 1884 and 1918 in Little Bass River with the construction of a further seven wooden ships (Hemeon, 1987).
-Bass River timber was famously also used to build staging used in construction of the Empire State Building.